rust-lang/blog.rust-lang.org/posts/inside-rust/2023-12-22-trait-system-refactor-initiative.md

 ## Looking forward and asking for testing

 As we believe using the new solver for coherence checking to now be in a stabilization ready state, please test the new implementation by enabling the unstable `-Znext-solver=coherence` compiler flag.
-In case you encounter are any behavior or performance regressions, diagnostics issues, or even unsoundnesses[^1], please [open an issue on GitHub](https://github.com/rust-lang/rust/issues).
+In case you encounter any behavior or performance regressions, diagnostics issues, or even unsoundnesses[^1], please [open an issue on GitHub](https://github.com/rust-lang/rust/issues).

 Using the new solver during coherence checking will improve the behavior in some edge-cases, fixing at least one - pretty much unexploitable - [unsoundness](https://github.com/rust-lang/rust/issues/102048).
 It will also allow us to remove support for "intercrate mode" in the existing solver.
 However, most of the positive impact from using the new solver[^2] will only apply once it is used in more areas.